 Parents should look for isolation or withdrawal, depression, fatigue, carelessness with grooming, hostility and deteriorating relationships with family members and friends.
-In addition, changes in academic performance, increased absenteeism or truancy, lost interest in sports or other favorite activities and changes in eating or sleeping habits could be related to drug use.
+In addition, changes in school performance, skipping or missing school, lost interest in sports or other favorite activities and changes in eating or sleeping habits could be related to drug use.

 Parents should be aware of signs of drugs and drug paraphernalia, including pipes and rolling papers; odor on clothes and in the bedroom; use of incense and other deodorizers; and the use of eye drops.

 Long-term studies of high school students show few young people use other drugs without first trying marijuana.
-The chances that a child will try using cocaine has been estimated to be much higher for those who have tried marijuana than for those who have never tried it.
+For example, the chances that a child will try using cocaine is much higher for those who have tried marijuana than for those who have never tried it.

 Marijuana can be harmful in several ways, both through immediate effects and damage to health over time.
-It hinders the user's short-term memory, and the person may have trouble handling complex tasks.
-With the use of more potent varieties of marijuana, even simple tasks can be difficult.
+It hinders short-term memory, and the ability to handle complex tasks.
+With the use of more potent types of marijuana, even simple tasks can be difficult.

-Because of the drug's effects on perceptions and reaction time, users could be involved in auto crashes.
-They also may become involved in risky sexual behavior.
-A strong link exists between drug use, unsafe sex and the spread of sexually transmitted diseases including HIV, the AIDS-causing virus.
+Because of the drug's effects on perceptions and reaction time, users are more often involved in car crashes than nonusers.
+They also may have more risky sexual behavior.
+A strong link exists between drug use, unsafe sex and the spread of sexually transmitted diseases.

-Under the influence of marijuana, students may find it hard to study and learn because it diminishes the ability to concentrate and pay attention, and young athletes may perform poorly; timing, movements and coordination all are affected by THC.
+Under the influence of marijuana, students may find it hard to study and learn because it hurts the ability to concentrate and pay attention, and young athletes may perform poorly.
+Timing, movements and coordination all are affected by THC.

 Marijuana smoke contains some of the same cancer-causing compounds as tobacco, sometimes in higher concentrations.